 How to delete your Google search history

-1. To delete your Google search history, you first need to go to your Google My Activity page by clicking this link.
+To delete your Google search history, you first need to go to your Google My Activity page.

 2. Next, scroll down and click Filter by date & product.
 This action will open a window that lets you specify items you want to delete from your Google activities.